 7. Always have a foam fire extinguisher or a bucket of water ready in case of an emergency.
 A big wet thick blanket is also very good for smothering any fires.
 (With foam fire extinguisher you can extinguishe fire on persone as well, not like CO2 or powder)

 8. Never leave the paraffin or other combustibles near the show area and always store in a saleable container that is clearly labeled. (lots of injuries occur because fuel is left in unmarked containers and drunk by mistake.
 Always label your fuel containers properly)

 9. Avoid baggy clothing or clothing which may catch fire easily and tie up long hair (wear a non- flammable hat or dampen your hair if it is particularly frizzy or if you use Flammable Hair products).
 Use fire protector bracelets or gloves.

-11. Before light up always check the area.
-Make sure that you have enough space, enough safety distance, no flamable materials around, no disturbing objects on the ground, enough height.
+11. Before lighting up always check the area.
+Make sure that you have enough space, the distance is safe, no flammable materials around, no disturbing objects on the ground, enough height.

 13. Always take off by rubber gloves or spin off the excess paraffin away from people before lighting the wicks.
-Use spin off buckets to save the nature, and not waste paraffin.
+Use spin off buckets to save the nature, and don't waste paraffin.

 14. Although the temptation may be present, never play with fire when drunk or under the influence of drugs

 15. Always store equipment away from any naked flames, and in suitable containers (airtight containers for indoors, well ventilated containers outdoors)

 16. Allow equipment to cool down between performances